sschober/kqwait/README.md

 # kqwait

 Waits for write, rename and delete events on files and file creation and deletion events in directories and returns.
+Please note, that simply touching a file will not trigger a return.

 Supports waiting on multiple files and directories.
 When waiting on a directory, adding a file, or deleting a file will trigger a return.